craigmulligan/toysql/README.md

 ## Current Features

-Check the [end-to-end tests](tests/test_e2e.py) for an idea of current features.
+Check the [vm tests](tests/test_vm.py) for an idea of current features.
 Anything beyond that is likely to break.

 [Reading material & references](docs/reading.md)